neazitausif/testssh/README.md

-this is t test ssh
+this is to test ssh